Last Updated on

 Pliers (Tongs)

-Small tongs (or pliers) are extremely useful to pull cables and in so many other occasions I can’t even count.
+Small tongs (or pliers) are extremely useful to pull cables and on so many other occasions I can’t even count.
 We set off without one but we bought it pretty soon.
 Something like these, yes bulky and heavy, but useful – try to get the smallest you can find.

 Chain Tool